 Georgia businesses form the backbone of the state's economy, which is why it is crucial that companies are able to operate following a disaster.
 A commitment to being prepared protects your business investment and gives your company a better chance for survival.
-To help in the planning process, Ready Georgia offers its "Ready Your Business" guide that any company can use to better prepare.
-The guide can be do guide that any company can use to better prepare.
-The guide can be downloaded at gema.georgia.gov/plan-prepare/ready-georgia/business.
+To help in the planning process, Ready Georgia offers its "Ready Your Business"

+guide that any company can use to better prepare.
+The guide can be downloaded at ready.ga.gov/Your-Business.
 Presentation tools for business continuity planning are also available in Ready Georgia's Online Toolkit.